-But it was eventually also made clear that a customer could connect to their telephone line a coin telephone that, to the telephone network, looked like a regular telephone set (and meet the interface specification).
-Thus coin phones were developed that did all the coin management autonomously, under microprocessor control.
-These would even provide for direct-dialed long distance calls, with the operator's rate table built in.
+But it was eventually also made clear that a customer could connect to their telephone line a coin telephone that, to the telephone network, looked like a regular telephone set (and meet the interface specification for such).
+Thus coin telephones were developed that did all the coin management autonomously, under microprocessor control.
+These would even provide for direct-dialed long distance calls, with the service provider's rate table built in.

 Such coin telephones were often called "customer owned coin operated telephones" (COCOTs).
 Entrepreneurs would offer installations of such phones to, for example, the proprietors of stores, perhaps offering a more generous "commission" plan to the "host" store owner than would the telephone company.
-(The coin phone entrepreneur was sometimes the "customer" of the local telephone company for the line on which the coin telephone operated.)
+(The coin phone entrepreneur was sometimes the actual "subscriber" of the local telephone company for the line on which the coin telephone operated.)